dojo/docs/dijit/tree/ForestStoreModel.rst

 .. _dijit/tree/ForestStoreModel:

 ===========================
-dijit.tree.ForestStoreModel
+dijit/tree/ForestStoreModel
 ===========================

-The ForestStoreModel connects a data store with multiple "root" items to a :ref:`dijit.Tree <dijit/Tree>`.
+The ForestStoreModel connects a data store with multiple "root" items to a :ref:`dijit/Tree <dijit/Tree>`.

 An example might be a geographical database; there are multiple continents but no ''single'' top level item called "world".